LucasAschenbach/prompster/README.md

   d) Your extension should now be loaded and ready to use on any website with input fields.

 ## Credits
 The prompts inside [static/prompts.json](https://github.com/LucasAschenbach/prompster/blob/main/static/prompts.json) were sourced from the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) repository.
-If you like the prompts, check out their repository and leave a star!
+If you found the prompts interesting and useful, consider checking out their repository!

 ## License
 This project is open-source and available under the MIT License.
 See the LICENSE file for more details.